THERAPY FOR PEOPLE-PLEASING IN TORONTO & ACROSS ONTARIO

 We move at a pace that feels safe while still encouraging meaningful growth.
 Creating a space where your needs matter - so you can build relationships that feel balanced, authentic, and secure

-We start by understanding your experiences, challenges, and how people-pleasing and self-abandoment shows up in your life.
+We start by understanding your experiences, challenges, and how people-pleasing and self-abandonment shows up in your life.

 We Get to Know You